PoTo: A Hybrid Andersen's Points-to Analysis for Python: Related Work

 \emph{Hybridization weaving concrete and abstract evaluation.} PoTo uses concrete evaluation to solve the problem of analyzing Python programs that use external libraries.
 Two other works hybridize abstract (i.e.\ static) with concrete (i.e.\ dynamic) analysis for Python: PyCT~\cite{Chen_et_al_2021} (which does concolic testing) and Rak-amnouy\-kit et al.'s analysis~\cite{rakamnouykit_et_al_2024} (which finds weakest preconditions).
-Neither of these two is based on points-to analysis, and neither of them has been used for type inference.
-Instead of hybridizing static analysis with concrete evaluation, several works hybridize static analysis with machine-learning~(ML).
-Xu et al.\ present a static type inference for Python augmented with ML for guessing types based on variable names~\cite{xu_et_al_2016}.
-Typilus uses static analysis to build a Python program dependency graph, then uses a graph neural network for type inference~\cite{allamanis_et_al_2020}.
-TypeWriter performs deep-learning (DL) type inference, then uses a static type checker to repair hallucinations~\cite{pradel_et_al_2020}.
-Type4Py~\cite{mir_et_al_2022}, HiTyper~\cite{peng_et_al_2022}, and DLInfer~\cite{yan_et_al_2023} are primarly DL type inferences for Python, assisted by simple static analyses.
-In contrast, PoTo is a static points-to analysis for Python hybridized with concrete evaluation, not with deep learning.

-The above discussion focused on hybridization in program analysis for Python.
-However, hybridization is a longstanding program analysis technique that has been studied and applied for decades.
-Notable recent work includes Tolman and Grossman's Concerto framework~\cite{toman_grossman_2019} applied on a Java subset, and Laursen et al.'s hybrid analysis for JavaScript~\cite{laursen_et_al_2024} which improves accuracy of JavaScript call graphs.
-In contrast to these works, we explore hybrid analysis for Python, which we believe is an important future direction in program analysis for Python.
-We specifically target points-to analysis for Python.
+Neither is based on points-to analysis, nor has been used for type inference.